thejusvarma/thejusvarma/README.md

 ## Hi there!
 I'm Thejus Varma 👋
 Passionate about web development, with a keen interest in exploring and mastering new technologies and frameworks in this evolving tech landscape.
-I enjoy spending my time exploring new technologies.
+I enjoy spending my time learning.
 Recently, I dove into React Native to build a grievance application.

 ## 🌱 Currently Learning:
 - React Native